clementfarabet/ipam-tutorials/th_tutorials/4_morestuff/README.md

 Using CUDA and the GPU to Accelerate Training/Testing
 -----------------------------------------------------

-In Torch, it's (almost) transparent to move parts of your computation graph to the GPU.
+In Torch, it is (almost) transparent to move parts of your computation graph to the GPU.

 ### Basics: Tensors